realdriss/realdriss/platform/plugins/ecommerce/cart.md

 ```

 New in version 2 of the package is the possibility to work with the `Buyable` interface.
 The way this works is that you have a model implement the `Buyable` interface, which will make you implement a few methods so the package knows how to get the id, name and price from your model.
-This way you can just pass the `add()` method a model and the quantity and it will automatically add it to the cart.
+This way you can just pass the `add()` method to a model and the quantity and it will automatically add it to the cart.

 **As an added bonus it will automatically associate the model with the CartItem**